regal/regal/docs/overview/events.md

 The *Event Function* is one of **Regal**'s central ideas.

-An *Event Function* takes a `GameInstance` as an argument, modifies it, and returns any resulting `EventFunction`s.
+An `EventFunction` takes a `GameInstance` as an argument, modifies it, and returns any resulting `EventFunction`s.

 An `EventFunction`'s contract looks like this: